keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 title: Privatized free education
 ---

 Governments around the world often provide free education.
-Almost always, they not only provide but also organise the free education.
+Almost always, they not only provide but also organise it.

 A common complaint against government-operated organisations is that they're supposedly not effective at reaching their goal.
 How are our educational systems doing in that regard?
 Let's look at some data.
 Here's a poll to collect the opinions of you and your follow readers:

 <iframe class="qp_iframe" src="https://www.poll-maker.com/frame3521929xF9DC897B-106" seamless="seamless" frameborder="no" style="border:0; background:transparent; width:100%; height:539px;"></iframe><div id='qp_foot3521929' style='width:100%; padding:5px; text-align:center;'>Created with <a href='https://www.poll-maker.com/'>Poll Maker</a></div><STYLE>@media (max-width:320px) {.qp_iframe{min-height:683px}}@media (max-width:375px) {.qp_iframe{min-height:611px}}@media (max-width:414px) {.qp_iframe{min-height:611px}}</STYLE>

 The above poll shows that few of us think our education was optimal.
-Of course, it's easy to criticise and maybe our education was actually better than we think.
+Of course, it's easy to criticise, and maybe our education was actually better than we think.

 In the media, we can find numerous articles describing issues with educational systems around the globe.
 In the Netherlands, there are primary school teacher shortages so vast that primary school classes can reach over 50 students.
 Sometimes schools let people teach that have not yet started their teacher's education, because they have no one else to teach.

 Suppose some of the issues in education are caused by it being government-operated, how can we do this differently?

 # Proposal
 Privatizing free education can be done by letting the government sell an education contract.
-Such a contract is tied to a specific person.
-Whomever owns the contract is given some payout each year that depends on the person's income.
-Owning the contract thus means you're incentivised to help that person get a great career, which you can do by educating them.
+Such a contract is tied to a specific person, who we'll call the student.
+Whomever owns the contract is given some payout each year that depends on the student's income.
+Owning the contract thus means you're incentivised to help the student get a great career, which you can do by educating them.

-There are a number of problems with the above approach that we need to address:
+The above approach raises a number of questions that we need to address:
 - How do we ensure students are educated equally?
 <!-- - How do we provide broad education not just focused on future income? -->
 - How do we balance the needs of government, parents and student?
-- How do we handle an education provider not meeting expectations?
+- How do we handle an education provider that's not meeting expectations?
 - How do we ensure education providers are paid fairly?

 <!--